Skip to Content

 SBMI Horizontal Logo

-Data Science and Artificial Intelligence
+Department of Health Data Science and Artificial Intelligence

 View All Programs

-In addition to a core set of foundational courses for all concentrations, the following are selected courses focusing on Data Science and Artificial Intelligence
+In addition to a core set of foundational courses for all concentrations, the following are selected courses focusing on Health Data Science and Artificial Intelligence

 Course Description:

 The course introduces methods in health data science – defining the problem, accessing, and loading the data, formatting into data structures required for analysis.
 This course covers the basics of computational thinking to define a computational solution, methods to access healthcare data from variety of sources (EHR data, UMLS, Medline, etc.), and in different data formats.
 The students will apply methods for data wrangling and data quality assessments to structure the data for analysis.
 The students will be introduced to basics of design and evaluation of algorithms and application of data structures for healthcare data.
-The course will use Python programming language and basic python libraries for data sciences such as numpy, scipy, matplotlib and pandas.
+The course will use Python programming language and basic python libraries for health data sciences such as numpy, scipy, matplotlib and pandas.

 Course Description: